Newiz430/Bandana/README.md

 # Update: supplementary figures

-Please see the `supp` directory for the additional figures.
+Please see the `figures` directory for the additional figures.

 # Requirements